 I originally had an ARM-based Zaurus SL-5500, so most of my packages are built for that platform.
 (The shell scripts are platform independent, of course!)
 The SL-5000 is virtually identical and these packages should work just fine on that device.
 XScale-based Zaurii like the SL-5600 and C-series clamshell PDAs are able to run these packages as well, but the packages are not optimized for the best possible performance on these devices.

-I recently upgraded to a new clamshell model, the SL-C1000.
+In 2005 I upgraded to a new clamshell model, the SL-C1000.
 There are not a lot of English reviews of this device, so I posted my own here.

 Other than the shell scripts, which were authored by me, I have not included source code for the command line packages, because the source is not mine and is freely available from their respective home pages.
 All I have done is compile them for ARM and packaged them for the Zaurus.
 Each of these is something I am using now or have used at one time on my Zaurus, so they have been tested.